Serving the Audio Prosumer

 Beating the Odds: Are You the Twelfth Startup?

-Written by: Lew Brown, Partner, bluesalve partners, CEO Motum.ai It’s often said that 9 out of 10 startups end up failing, but that’s not true.
+Ended soon Written by: Lew Brown, Partner, bluesalve partners, CEO Motum.ai It’s often said that 9 out of 10 startups end up failing, but that’s not true.
 According to Startup Genome, the real number is worse at 11 of 12.
 The most common reasons for failure are premature scaling and poor marketing.
-These numbers and the reasons…
+These numbers and…

 Read More